Ford-Cosworth HB engine: 1993: McLaren

 McLaren had been associated with car manufacturer Honda since 1988.
 The pairing was extraordinarily successful: from 1988 to 1991 all drivers' world championships went to McLaren Honda drivers.
 Nevertheless, Honda withdrew from Formula 1 at the end of the 1992 season; only through Honda's subsidiary, Mugen, were further older customer engines looked after.
-McLaren's team boss Ron Dennis tried, among other things, to obtain Renault engines for 1993, but failed due to the veto of Renault partner Elf Aquitaine.
+McLaren's team boss Ron Dennis tried, among other things, to obtain Renault engines for 1993, but failed due to the veto of Renault partner Elf Aquitaine (unlike Williams who immediately dropped their Mobil sponsorship in favour of Elf when they took on the Renault engines in 1989, McLaren refused to drop their long time Shell sponsorship).
 McLaren's engine situation was completely open until December 1992.
 In October 1992, when asked by a journalist about the future engine partner, Ron Dennis replied: "It would be inappropriate to share this information with you".
 McLaren's regular driver Ayrton Senna also received no information until the end of 1992.
 Ultimately, due to a lack of alternatives for the 1993 season, McLaren had to, for the first time since 1983, use Cosworth customer engines.
 Since Benetton refused to supply a competitor with current HB-VII engines, McLaren only had HB-V engines available at the beginning of the season, which was at the 1991 level and was about 40 hp weaker than the HB VII.
 Admittedly, McLaren developed the electronics of the HB engines independently together with their technology partner TAG, so that the difference in performance was "blurred".
 Unlike the rest of the customer engines, the McLaren HBs were not serviced by Grand Prix Engines Services, owned by Tom Walkinshaw (who was also technical director at Benetton at the time).
 In order to rule out possible conflicts of interest, Cosworth took over the maintenance of the McLaren engines itself.
 From the British Grand Prix, McLaren also received the HB-VII engines.
 The HB VIII finally made its debut at the 1993 German Grand Prix.
 McLaren had access to it in Friday practice, Benetton only in Saturday practice.